 - Demonstrating and passing on skills of conflict resolution, communication, team building, and accountability

 - Helping the camp run from a logistics standpoint (ex: practice space set up and safe equipment movement)

 You will be working with the Internship Team, which includes the Camp Director, Intern Director, and the Lead Intern.
 You will be expected to attend meetings with this team before and after each day of camp.

 Please direct questions to our Camp Director at email@example.com

-Book a coaching on your musical project this spring!
+Book a coaching session on your musical project this spring!

-Submit your request at least 3 weeks prior to desired date.
+Submit your request at least 3 weeks prior to the desired date.

 Program details to be announced this summer!

 Please provide feedback and sign up to receive our announcement of the Adult Workshop 2020 by participating in this survey!